pulumi/pulumi/docs/metadata.md

 Although all examples are in YAML, it is perfectly valid to use JSON instead if that is more desirable.

+Mu preprocesses all metadata files to substitute context values not known until runtime, such as configuration, arguments, and so on.
+The [Go template syntax](https://golang.org/pkg/text/template/) is used for this.
+Please refer to the API documentation for the context object (TODO(joe): do this) for details on what information is available.

 ### Package Managament

 Each Mufile begins with some standard "package manager"-like metadata, like name, version, description, and so on.
 As